QuTech-Delft/OpenSquirrel/CONTRIBUTING.md

 Make sure your environment contains all the updated versions of the dependencies.

+From an OpenSquirrel checkout:

 ```
 $ poetry shell
 $ poetry install
 ```

 And that you base your feature branch off an updated `develop`.

+From a `poetry` shell (started from an OpenSquirrel checkout):

 ```
 $ git checkout develop